 Through Upskilling 2025, Amazon workers receive free courses that they can attend while at work.
 The courses include subjects such as AWS, IT support, software engineering, and machine learning.
 Certain employees can also receive tuition for external college-based courses.

-GrowthSpace and Continuous Employee Upskilling
+Continuous Employee Upskilling and GrowthSpace

 Constant upskilling efforts are necessary to keep pace with the increased usage of AI and automation technologies.
 One can only guess what skills will be needed five years from now, but the learning framework for upskilling can be implemented today, creating a culture of learning that will well serve organizations as the speed of technological advancement grows even more.